5 Ways to Create the Dark Academia Classroom of Your Dreams (Without Spending a Fortune)

 Before you buy anything at all, take a look at what you’re already teaching.
 Some of the most powerful dark academia elements come directly from your reading list.
 Gothic classics like Frankenstein and Jane Eyre, the decadence and dread of The Picture of Dorian Gray, or even modern selections like If We Were Villains or The Secret History can shift the tone of the room just by being there.

-And poetry?
-It was made for this.
+Poetry and dark academia are a match made in heaven.
 One of my favorite ways to lean into the dark beauty of literature is through the podcast Poetry Unbound.
 If you haven’t listened to Danez Smith’s “I’m going back to Minnesota where sadness makes sense,” start there.
 The episode is haunting and grounded, personal and philosophical—and it gives students permission to dwell in complicated emotions.

 2. Use Mood Lighting (Even Digitally)

-Okay, we can’t all turn off the fluorescents and bring in floor lamps (though if you can, go for it!).
-But you can control the tone of the room in small ways.
+You may not be able to turn off the fluorescents and bring in floor lamps (though if you can, go for it!).
+But you can control the tone, color, and lighting of the room in small ways.

 Try adding soft lighting visuals to your slide decks—old paper textures, candlelight GIFs, rainy day backgrounds.
 Swap in serif fonts, dim your screen brightness, and play some lo-fi classical music or stormy background sounds during writing time.
-Even subtle shifts like this can cue students that they’re stepping into something different, something deeper.
+Even subtle shifts like this can help you and your students transition to a more intentional classroom space.

 3. Decorate with Intention (Not Expense)

-The dark academia aesthetic thrives on found objects and intentional clutter.
-That means you don’t have to buy anything new.
+The dark academia aesthetic thrives on found objects, intentional clutter, and a perfectly aligned color palate.
+Luckily, this means you don’t have to buy anything new.
 Raid your bookshelves at home.
 Bring in an old typewriter if you’ve got one, or stack used books with interesting covers.
 Tape up quotes in your favorite moody font.
 Frame vintage-looking art prints or student work with literary themes.

 4. Make It a Shared Experience